Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/Tessel.io/Tessel_io_setup.md

 ## Configure the Tessel##

 Follow the instructions on the [Tessel site](http://start.tessel.io/install) to setup your environment and the Tessel board.
+Make sure you have setup the Wifi connection so that your Tessel board can send data to Azure.

 ##Prepare settings files##
 You will need to edit the settings file of the application before deploying the application on the board to apply your own connection information for your Azure Event Hub.